The Harmonic Indel Distance: Abstract

 \section{Abstract}

-This short note introduces a new distance between strings, where the cost of an insertion or deletion is inversely proportional to the string length.
-It improves upon previous results by admitting a simple, explicit formula involving only the length of the longest common subsequence and satisfying the triangle inequality at the same time, while not requiring any parameter tuning.
+This short note introduces the harmonic indel distance (HID), a new distance between strings where the cost of an insertion or deletion is inversely proportional to the string length.
+We present a closed-form formula and show that the HID is a proper distance metric.
+Then we perform an experimental comparison of HID to normalized and unnormalized versions of the indel distance on benchmark tasks for biomedical sequence data.
+We finally show planar embeddings of the benchmark datasets to provide some insights into the geometry of the metric spaces associated with the different distance metrics.